rdmorganiser/rdmo-docs/docs/management/conditions.rst

 * **Export** exports the conditions to one of the displayed formats.
 While the textual formats are mainly for presentation purposes, the XML export can be used to transfer the conditions to a different installation of RDMO.

 Conditions have different properties to control their behavior.
-As descibed in :doc:`the introduction <index>`, all elements have an URI Prefix, a key, and an internal comment only to be seen by other managers of the RDMO installation.
+As described in :doc:`the introduction <index>`, all elements have an URI Prefix, a key, and an internal comment only to be seen by other managers of the RDMO installation.
 In addition, you can edit the parameters below:

 Condition
 """""""""